ts-taiye/raw-sql-migrate/Readme.md

 history_table_name: migration history table name
 ```
+where yet the only available option is:
+- raw_sql_migrate.engines.postgresql_psycopg2

 ### Creating new migration
 In order to create new migration just call create method: